Introduction

 Use Encapsulation:

-When protecting sensitive data or attributes in your classes, encapsulation becomes essential.
+When protecting sensitive data or attributes in your classes, encapsulation becomes important.
 It also allows you to control how data is accessed or modified.
 Additionally, encapsulation helps prevent unintended interactions with internal states if you are developing a library or framework.

 Use Abstraction When: